transmute-industries/verifiable-data/packages/did-jose-cose/README.md

 #### What is a JsonWebKey?

-Its a json object with a `publicKeyJwk` property.
+It's a json object with an `id` that becomes a `kid`.

+In the case of a verification key, it contains a `publicKeyJwk` property.

-In the case of a full key pair, it also contains `privateKeyJwk`.
+In the case of a signing key, it also contains `privateKeyJwk`.

 Be careful with private keys.